 Now suppose $T$ has diameter $3$ and denote its cut edge by $ab$.
 If $ab$ is vertical then $|T|=|S_a|$ and the above bound applies.
 In the remaining cases, without loss of generality we can assume that $a$ is to the left of $b$.
 The line $ab$ then splits the remaining points of $\pe_{4k+2}$ into two arcs -- one above $ab$ and the other one below it.

-We claim that in the longest tree with diameter $3$, the points of one arc are either all connected to $a$ or all to $b$: For the sake of contradiction, fix an arc and suppose \(c\) is the rightmost point connected to \(a\).
+We claim that in the longest tree with diameter $3$, the points of one arc are either all connected to $a$ or all to $b$: for the sake of contradiction, fix an arc and suppose \(c\) is the rightmost point connected to \(a\).
+See~\cref{fig:flatunif2}.
 Then by the choice of \(c\) everything right of it is connected to \(b\) and by convexity everything to the left of \(c\) is connected to \(a\).
 Let \(\ell\) be the vertical line through the midpoint of \(ab\).
-If \(c\) lies to the left of \(\ell\), moving \(c\) to the left increases the length of the tree as the distance to \(b\) for all points left of \(\ell\) is larger than the distance to \(a\).
-Otherwise, moving it to the right increases the length of the tree.
+If \(c\) lies to the left of \(\ell\), replacing the edge \(ac\) by \(bc\) increases the length of the tree, while keeping the tree plane.
+Otherwise, connecting the clockwise neighbor of $c$ to $a$ and removing its connection to $b$, increases the length of the tree and keeps it plane.
 Thus we either have \(c=a\) or \(c=b\) as claimed.

 Since $\pe_{4k+2}$ is centrally symmetric and we have already dealt with the case when $T$ is a star, we can without loss of generality assume that all points above $ab$ are connected to $a$ and all points below $ab$ are connected to $b$.
 Now suppose that $a$ is below the diameter line $\ell'$ of $\pe_{4k+2}$ and consider the reflection $a'\in\pe_{4k+2}$ of $a$ about $\ell'$.
 Then the tree $T'$ with cut edge $a'b$ is longer than $T$, since in $T'$ the points to the left of $aa'$ are connected to $b$ rather than to $a$ and all the other edges have the same length (see~\cref{fig:diam3bound:first}).
 Hence we can assume that $a$ lies above $\ell'$ (or on it).
 Similarly, $b$ lies below $\ell'$ or on it.